 Electrical Impedance Tomography (EIT) is used in a clinical context to visualize changes in ventilation distribution.
-Therefore an array of electrodes is attached circumferely around the patients chest.
-Subsequently small alternating currents are injected into the patients body and resulting voltages on the surface of the thorax are measured.
+Therefore, an array of electrodes is attached circumferentially around the patient's chest.
+Subsequently small alternating currents are injected into the patient's body and resulting voltages on the surface of the thorax are measured.
 Mathematical reconstruction methods are employed to generate tomographic images depicting the current ventilation state of the patients lungs.

 The main topics are: